backstage/backstage/.changeset/fifty-vans-drum.md

 '@backstage/plugin-tech-radar': patch
 ---

-Update tech-radar documentation on how to use an external json datasource with dates.
+Update tech-radar documentation on how to use an external json data source with dates.